greffgreff/researches/jwt.md

 ```

 According to [this](https://stackoverflow.com/questions/38725038/c-sharp-how-to-verify-signature-on-jwt-token), the third part of JWTs, the signature, is verified on the receiving endpoint by computing a signature like above and comparing it to the original signature from the request.

+### 2. What are the benefits and disadvantages for using them?

 ### Works cited
 [what are jwt](https://jwt.io/introduction)